This Muhammara red pepper spread is the easiest to make. No special ingredients or spices are needed. Oil-free, so also a low-calorie version.

 You can make muhammara with seeds instead.
 I recommend hemp seeds.
 You can also try sunflower seeds.
 Some toasted pine nuts give a lovely piquant taste.
 A variety of seeds also works great.

-Replace the 1 cup of walnuts with ½ cup sunflower seeds and ½ cup of hemp seeds.
-Other seeds you can "play around" with are pumpkin seeds and sesame seeds.
+Replace the 1 cup of walnuts with ½ cup sunflower seeds and ½ cup hemp seeds.
+Other seeds you can u0022play aroundu0022 with are pumpkin seeds and sesame seeds.
 Pumpkin seeds have a powerful flavor, so I would not use the whole amount of those.
-If you use green pumpkin seeds, you get a brown paste, so it might not look so appetizing.
+If you use green pumpkin seeds, you get a brown paste, so it might not look so delicious.

-To make gluten-free Muhammara is really simple, just replace the breadcrumbs with a piece of dry gluten-free white bread.
-You don´t necessarily need to add any bread to the spread, but then it is just slightly moister.
+To make gluten-free Muhammara is simple, replace the breadcrumbs with a piece of dry gluten-free white bread.
+You don´t necessarily need to add any bread to the spread, but it is just slightly moister.

 Roast the bell peppers at 200 C, 390F for 10-12 minutes.

-This bell pepper spread will keep for up to 5 days in the fridge.
-But am sure it will not last that long before you eat it.
+This bell pepper spread will stay in the fridge for up to 5 days.
+But I am sure it will not last long before you eat it.
 For us, it just vanishes in two days.
-You can freeze it, but I have never done it, so can´t say how it affects the taste, I think it can be a bit more watery then.
+You can freeze it, but I have never done it, so I can´t say how it affects the taste; I think it can be a bit more watery then.

 Muhammara Recipe